-Starting the Engine (Continued) When you stop the engine
+When you stop the engine

-- 1 To stop the engine, put the transmission in Neutral (N indicator comes on). - ▶ If you turn the ignition switch to the OFF position when the motorcycle in gear, the engine will shut off with the clutch disengaged. - 2 Turn the ignition switch off. - 3 Pull the parking brake lever when you park the motorcycle.
+- 1) To stop the engine, put gear to Neutral (Nindicator to come on). - ▶ If you turn the ignition switch to the OFF position when the motorcycle in gear, the engine will shut off with the clutch disengaged. - 2 Turn the ignition switch off. - 3 Pull the parking brake lever when you park the motorcycle.